tenstorrent/riscv_arch_tests/README.md

 7. Zfh
 8. Zba, Zbb, Zbc, Zbs

+In the `riscv_tests` directory, the name of each subdirectory describes how the tests were generated.
+- Virtualization Modes:
+  - Tests are generated in either `bare_metal` mode or virtualized in hypervisor mode - `h_ext`

 - Privilege Modes
-  - The current tests randomly chose one of these privilege modes:
+  - Tests are generated with one of the following privilege modes:
     1. `machine`
     2. `supervisor`
     3. `user`

 - Paging Modes
-  - The tests randomly chose of the following paging modes depending on which privilege mode is picked
+  - The tests were generated with one of the following paging modes (note that `machine`'s only paging mode is `paging_bare`):
     1. `sv39`
     2. `sv48`
     3. `sv57`
     4. `bare`
-  - If `machine` mode is picked, then the paging mode is restricted to `bare` mode

 The repository provides infrastructure to run the given tests on whisper (which is already submoduled here) currently.